Inside No. 9

+Inside No. 9 as a whole has been very well received by critics, holding a 100% rating on Rotten Tomatoes.
+Critics have praised the humour and creativity of the scripts, as well as the talent of the featured actors.

+A one-hour documentary, Inside No. 9: The Party's Over, aired on BBC One on 22 December 2024.
+The documentary gave a behind-the-scenes look at filming the last ever series, plus interviews with cast and crew from the nine series.

+In January 2025 Pemberton and Shearsmith wrote and starred in a West End stage play based on the series, titled Inside No. 9 Stage/Fright.
+The play was directed by Simon Evans and ran at the Wyndham's Theatre, London until April before embarking on a UK tour in the autumn.

 Format

 Inside No. 9 is an anthology series, with each episode featuring a new story, with a new setting and new characters.
 Episodes run roughly thirty minutes each, with the self-contained story reaching a conclusion.
 The stories are linked primarily by the fact that each has an element of the story linked to the number 9, be that a mansion, a dressing room or even a shoe, size 9.
-Every episode stars Reece Shearsmith or Steve Pemberton, and regularly both.
+Almost every episode stars Reece Shearsmith or Steve Pemberton, and regularly both.
 Each episode is effectively a short play.
 Some episodes take place in real-time, following half an hour in the lives of the characters.
 Every episode of Inside No. 9 features an ornamental hare somewhere on-screen.
 According to Pemberton, "Because each episode is so wildly different there was nothing really linking them other than the fact they were all inside a Number Nine, I just thought it would be nice to have an object that you could hide and just have there on every set."
 There is, however, no particular significance to the hare itself.